extremenetworks/ExtremeCloudIQ-APIs/readme.md

 ## Postman collection

 Download the XIQ new API Framework Collection file onto your local machine.
-Open Postman, click on Import and select the downloaded json files.
+Open Postman, click on Import and select the downloaded json file.
 Once imported, a new API collection will be created.

 This Collection is using Postman Environment Variables, all you have to do is create an Environment at your Postman and use the following variables: